binarymax/heimdall/README.md

  - description - The documentation description of the resource
  - api - an object that contains the method details

-### Methods

-In the above example the methods are mapped as follows:
- - ENTRY is a GET for /:resource/:id
- - COLLECTION is a GET for /:resource/
- - ADD is a POST for /:resource/
- - SAVE is a PUT for /:resource/:id
- - REMOVE is a DELETE for /:resource/:id

-Each method specification must have the following required properties
- - description - The documentation description of the resource method
- - command - A function that accepts one request data argument and one callback for the response data
- - fields - An object that lists the fields that will be returned by the response

-Each method can also contain definitions for querystring, body and files request data:
- - query - The querystring parameters that will be used by the resource (req.query)
- - body - The form body data that will be used by the resource (req.body)
- - files - The multipart form data file attachments that will be used by the resource (req.files)

-The ENTITY, SAVE, and REMOVE methods also require the "params" property, for definition of the resource id:

-  params: {
-	id: ...
-  }

-## Method Command

-The command property is typically a controller method, that will retrieve or alter data, and return a response.

-When a request to a resource method is made, Heimdall checks the incoming query, body, and files data, and aggregates them into a single object.

-If a value is sent to the request but is not declared in the resource's Heimdall API specification method, it is ignored.

-For the above COLLECTION method example, consider the following request:

-	/todo/?isdone=1&random=abc123

-The "isdone" is a declared querystring parameter for the method.
-That parameter value will be passed into the COLLECTION.command function as a property.
-However, the "random" parameter is not declared, and will not be passed into the COLLECTION.command function.

-Here is an example of the COLLECTION.command function:

-	function(data,callback) {
-		console.log(data.isdone); //true
-		console.log(data.random); //undefined
-		model.GetTodos(data.listid,callback);
-	}

 ## Hello World Example

 Consider a simple resource that accepts request, and returns 'Hello World'.
 First we include the Heimdall EDM data types, then layout the resource.